-Nike Inc. - A Buy At Current Levels
+Nike, Inc. - A Buy At Current Levels

 Investment thesis

-Nike Inc. (NYSE:NKE) has been facing the competitive pressures in its line of business.
+Nike, Inc. (NYSE:NKE) has been facing the competitive pressures in its line of business.
 The company’s stock has not posted any significant gains YTD.
-As competition in the market continues to intensify and NIKE continues to follow a discount sale strategy, its revenues and gross profit margins are coming under pressure.
+As competition in the market continues to intensify and Nike continues to follow a discount sale strategy, its revenues and gross profit margins are coming under pressure.

 However, Nike is not sitting still as it is pursuing a number of initiatives to adopt digital sales and improve its supply chain process.
 These moves have the potential to increase demand at full-prices while also making products available in markets more frequently.

 I believe that Nike is an iconic brand that has room to grow further.
 Given that the stock is trading at historically low levels, I would recommend a long position in the stock for an investment period of more than 4-5 years at current price levels.
-As the company’s initiatives begin bearing fruit, I believe that the stock will return to its previous position of being defensive stock outperforming the S&P500.
+As the company’s initiatives begin bearing fruit, I believe that the stock will return to its previous position of being defensive outperforming the S&P 500.

-First quarter overview
+First-quarter overview

-Nike reported first quarter earnings for FY18.
+Nike reported first-quarter earnings for FY18.
 The company’s stock declined by nearly 4%.
 This was a reflection of the negative investor sentiments in response to the results.
-Top lines reported flat growth and was reported at $9.07 billion.
-These numbers were in line with the company’s expectations for the quarter.
-The North American market remained a challenge for Nike has declines in sales from this region offset the increases realized from international markets.
+Top line reported flat growth at $9.07 billion.
+This number was in line with the company’s expectations for the quarter.
+The North American market remained a challenge for Nike as declines in sales from this region offset the increases realized from international markets.

-Gross margins reported contractions during the quarter owing to forex factors and sale prices for products.
+Gross margins reported contractions during the quarter owing to forex factors and sales prices for products.
 The margins reported a 180 bps decline, coming in at ~44% for the first quarter.
 This is lower than the average gross margin that Nike has been able to report since 2008.

 Data Source: Morningstar Financials

 The impact of flat revenues and contracting margins trickled down to the company’s bottom line.
-Net incomes reported a sharp decline of ~24%, coming in at $950 million for the year.
+Net income was a sharp decline of ~24%, coming in at $950 million for the year.
 EPS growth was also in the red as it declined by ~22% YoY.
 EPS for the quarter was reported at $0.57.
-Taking into account analysts expectations, Nike reported an earnings beat.
-Considering that EPS expectations were already quite low ($0.48 per share), the market wasn’t too impressed by the earnings beat; hence the bearish trends in prices after trading hours.
+Taking into account analysts' expectations, Nike reported an earnings beat.
+Considering that EPS expectations were already quite low ($0.48 per share), the market wasn’t too impressed by the earnings beat; hence, the bearish trends in prices after trading hours.

 The company’s previously approved $12 billion share repurchase plan showed some progress during Q1 FY18 as the company bought back 15.3 million shares.
-The company still has $6.7 billion remaining to pursue share repurchases.
+The company still has $6.7 billion remaining to pursue its share repurchases.

 I don’t think that the results came as a surprise.
 Revenues were reported in line with what the management has expected.
-Earnings did decline significantly but were able to beat consensus estimates, despite the unfavorable forex conditions and increasing competitive pressures in the market.
+Earnings did decline significantly but were able to beat consensus estimates despite the unfavorable forex conditions and increasing competitive pressures in the market.

 Nike has been pursuing a price-cut strategy in response to competition and in an attempt to safeguard its market share.
 I believe that this move is the right one to go with in the short run.
 However, it is imperative that the company realizes that lower prices may attract high sales volumes, but that doesn’t necessarily translate into higher revenues.
-In fact, if this strategy is repeatedly pursued, it will continue to exert downward pressure on company’s margins leading to even sharper contractions.
-Perhaps the best route to take in the long run is to work towards expanding demand for Nike products in the market –a plan that Nike seems to be working on (discussed later).
+In fact, if this strategy is repeatedly pursued, it will continue to exert downward pressure on the company’s margins leading to even sharper contractions.
+Perhaps the best route to take in the long run is to work towards expanding demand for Nike products in the market - a plan that Nike seems to be working on (discussed later).

 Industry outlook

 In one of its most recent publications on the athletic apparel industry, Morgan Stanley expects the industry to witness 22% growth from today’s sales level of $290 billion.
 It expects global industry sales to hit the $355 billion mark by 2021.
 Morgan Stanley also remarked that it would ultimately be the bigger brands that could benefit from the expansion of the industry.
 It is believed that customized products sold through digital channels could boost margins for brands.
-For Nike, this represents a growing opportunity to take advantage of, especially when we consider the initiatives that Nike is working on at the moment.
+For Nike, this represents a growing opportunity to take advantage of, especially when we consider the initiatives that the company is working on at the moment.

 Source: Morgan Stanley

-Nike – catalysts for growth
+Nike - Catalysts for growth

 Nike announced the launch of its Customer Direct Offense initiative as it is focusing on reaching out to consumers directly through digital channels.
-Through this initiative Nike will be targeting US cities that are likely to contribute to at least 80% of the company’s growth through 2020.
-Simultaneously, Nike is also currently in the process of introducing the Nike Direct organization – which combines the company’s digital platforms into one unit, providing a better overall membership experience for users.
+Through this initiative, Nike will be targeting US cities that are likely to contribute to at least 80% of the company’s growth through 2020.
+Simultaneously, Nike is also currently in the process of introducing the Nike Direct organization which combines the company’s digital platforms into one unit, providing a better overall membership experience for users.

-Nike’s Triple Double strategy has allowed the company to introduce several changes through introduction of new shopping platforms and creating efficiencies in the supply chain and production front.
-The initiative is expected to allow Nike to divert resources to some of its best selling categories while also make savings through cost reductions.
-It is expected that the company will witness an approximately 2% decrease in its employee numbers as these initiatives kick in, ultimately resulting in savings.
+Nike’s Triple Double strategy has allowed the company to introduce several changes through the introduction of new shopping platforms and creating efficiencies in the supply chain and production front.
+The initiative is expected to allow Nike to divert resources to some of its best-selling categories while also make savings through cost reductions.
+It is expected that the company will witness an approximately 2% decrease in its employee numbers as these initiatives kick in ultimately resulting in savings.

 Now combining the impact of both these initiatives, I believe that they would serve Nike well, especially if we account for the fact that the athletic apparel industry is expected to undergo tremendous growth over the next couple of years.
 Morgan Stanley’s research suggested that supply chain improvements and establishing of direct-to-customer channels would stem growth for companies in this industry - this is exactly what Nike seems to be working on currently.
-These initiatives could translate into better top lines as direct-to-customer channels would allow the company to witness an increase in full price sales.
+These initiatives could translate into better top line as direct-to-customer channels would allow the company to witness an increase in full-price sales.
 As a consequence of the direct-to-customer channels, Nike’s retail segment might witness weakness.
-Nevertheless, I believe that this is a risk that Nike should be willing to take if the ultimate goal is to boost sales performance.
+Nevertheless, I believe that this is a risk that the company should be willing to take if the ultimate goal is to boost sales performance.

 Secondly, the supply chain improvements are likely to result in efficiency and cost savings for the manufacturer.
 This could aid in slowing down the contraction in margins and ultimately expanding them as efficiencies make their way into product cycles.

 While Nike pursues its current initiatives, I believe that the Chinese market is not one that should be overlooked.
-The country was able to report a 9% increase in total sales – the highest sales growth reported from all of Nike’s divisional regions.
-Going forward, it is expected that the country could produce 13% sales CAGR over the next 5 years.
+The country was able to report a 9% increase in total sales - the highest sales growth reported from all of Nike’s divisional regions.
+Going forward, it is expected that the country could produce 13% sales CAGR over the next five years.
 This makes it a key growth market for Nike to tap into.
-As an investor, I would like to see Nike pursue initiatives in the Chinese market more meticulously in order to penetrate this market even further.
+As an investor, I would like to see it pursue initiatives in the Chinese market more meticulously in order to penetrate this market even further.

 Nike's valuation and performance